By Sondre Rasch, Konsus Co-Founder

 • Full transparency and searchable files and messages

-• Its look is fantastic
+• Fantastic look

-The moment Slack goes from being like discovering a cool new coffee shop to discovering fire, is when you discover the apps.
+The moment Slack goes from being like discovering a cool new coffee shop to discovering fire is when you discover the apps.

-Like the Appstore or the Playstore, Slack has apps, so that you can connect all the other tools you use to it, and deal with everything through one interface.
+Like the Appstore or the Playstore, Slack has apps, so you can connect all the other tools you use to it, and deal with everything through one interface.